 One of the world's most impressive feats of engineering, the Panama Canal joins the Atlantic and Pacific Oceans.
 Panama Canal cruises usually call at several Caribbean cruise ports, as well as Panama City or Colon.

-Visit Panama and see the beaches, islands, rainforest and architecture as they reveal the history and secrets of this intoxicating country.
+Visit Panama and see the beaches, islands, rainforests and architecture as they reveal the history and secrets of this intoxicating country.
 Dubbed the ‘Miami of the South’, Panama City boasts charming colonial architecture mixed with modern high-rise buildings, making it a destination delight for international visitors.
 Try the worldly cuisines and iconic attractions at the city centre, or walk the breath-taking beaches and Panama Canal on the Pacific coast.

 The Panama Canal is a 48-mile stretch from the Caribbean Sea to the Pacific, a gateway for vessels crossing the Atlantic and Pacific Oceans.
 Explore the region on a Panama Canal holiday, with the help of our expert Cruise Concierge team who can help plan the perfect cruise today.
 Please don't hesitate to pick up the phone and give us a call.

 Even if you are familiar with the concept of a canal lock, nothing can prepare you for the awesome scale and power of the locks you’ll encounter on your Panama Canal cruise.
-Closest to Panama City are the two-step Miraflores Locks, making them a possible excursion if you’re visiting the city, as there’s an informative Visitor Centre which explains how they function.
-The locks are named after the lake they give way to and once you’ve crossed it, you’ll arrive at the Pedro Miguel Locks, which serve the other end of the lake.
+Closest to Panama City are the two-step Miraflores Locks, making them a possible excursion if you’re visiting the city as there’s an informative Visitor Centre which explains how they function.
+The locks are named after the lake they give way to and, once you’ve crossed it, you’ll arrive at the Pedro Miguel Locks, which serve the other end of the lake.
 Lying close to the Atlantic coast are the famous Gatun Locks.
-Gatun Lake is another of the most popular areas of the Panama Canal, being that is one of the world’s largest artificial lakes.
+Gatun Lake is another of the most popular areas of the Panama Canal and one of the world’s largest artificial lakes.
 It is crucial to forming a passage between both oceans in both directions and is bordered by dense rainforests which make for a truly spectacular natural backdrop.
 The lake’s water is what makes operation of the canal’s locks possible and it also provides the people of Panama City and Colon with drinking water.

 Service – Our dedicated Cruise Concierge team will guide you through every step of the booking process, helping to plan your perfect cruise holiday.